 Internship Program is an integral part of MBA curriculum.
 It is an extremely important activity for management student.
 It enables all MBA students to hone their management skills.
 It gives an opportunity to the student to apply the theoretical concepts in real life situations.
-The Internship Project also facilitates interaction between the students and the industry and allows the student to have in depth knowledge about the working of an industry.
+The InternshipProject also facilitates interaction between the students and the industry and allows the student to havein depth knowledge about the working of an industry.
 Students of MBA 2nd Semester has to undergo 8-week Internship Project in companies immediately after the completion of 2nd Semester end Examination.

 It carries a weightage of 4 Credits and the Credits are included in the 3rd Semester Marks Card.
-The Internship Project should be conducted by the students with all sincerity and dedication to get the maximum mileage out of the opportunity.
+TheInternship Project should be conducted by the students with all sincerity and dedication to get the maximum mileage out of the opportunity.
 A well done Internship Project adds great value to the Curriculum Vitae of the student.
 The experience of project training helps a candidate to improve his practical knowledge and to become good manager/leader in the future.
 If the student completes the project successfully and satisfies company management then there are more chances for him to be absorbed in the same company.

-- 1. Students should be able to appraise the basics operations of a company. - 2.
-Students should be able to choose suitable job profiles available in his / her domain. - 3.
-Students should be able to explain the relationships between theory and practice. - 4.
-Students should be able to prioritize the tasks assigned to him/her during the internship. - 5.
-Students should be able to assess the industry/profile potential.
+CO's CO1 Students should be able to appraise the basics operations of a company.
+CO2 Students should be able to choose suitable job profiles available in his / her domain.
+CO3 Students should be able to explain the relationships between theory and practice.
+CO4 Students should be able to prioritize the tasks assigned to him/her during the internship.